foundry-rs/starknet-foundry/design_documents/state_forking/multi-forking.md

   - `B` is not

 The most tricky part would be playing on top of the merged `shared_state` with one of the `forks_states`.
-We can do it by simply implementing `StateReader` for the `State`.
+We can do it by simply implementing `StateReader` for the `StateCache`.
 It would search for a contract in the following order:

 - check if contract is available in the `shared_state` - if so return it
 - check if contract is available in the local `DisctStateReader` of the `ExtendedStateReader` - if so return it